2020 Pittsburgh Steelers season: Week 16: vs. Indianapolis Colts

 After another tough loss, the Steelers went back home to take on the Colts in their final home game of the season.
 The Colts scored the only points of the first quarter when Jonathan Taylor ran for a 6-yard TD to make it 7–0.
 The Steelers would tie it up in the second quarter when James Conner ran for a 1-yard TD.
 The Colts would go up 21–7 at halftime after Taylor ran for another TD, followed up by Philip Rivers finding Zach Pascal on a 42-yard pass.
 In the third quarter, the Colts moved up by 17 after Rodrigo Blankenship kicked a 28-yard field goal for a 24–7 lead.
 Starting in the third quarter and info the fourth, the Steelers went on a 21–0 run, with Ben Roethlisberger finding 3 different receivers for TD passes: a 39-yard pass to Diontae Johnson late in the third; a 5-yard pass to Eric Ebron in the fourth; and then finally a 25-yard pass to JuJu Smith-Schuster to take a 28–24 lead.
 Getting the ball back with a little over two minutes in the game, the Colts were able to drive into Steelers' territory after a pass interference penalty on the defense.
 However, the Colts would eventually wind up with a turnover on downs, giving the ball and the game to the Steelers, snapping the team's losing streak.

 With their 3-game losing streak snapped, the Steelers improved to 12–3 and won the AFC North division title.

 The Steelers defeated the Colts for the 7th consecutive time and improved to 25–6 all-time against the Colts, with a 16–2 record in Pittsburgh (both including playoffs).
 The win ensured the team of entering the playoffs as the #3 seed.

+This would be the Steelers last division title until 2025.